-The environmental studies major is available as a bachelor of arts or bachelor of science degree.
-See page 5 for degree requirements.
+The environmental studies major is available as a bachelor of arts or bachelor of science degree, as defined in the section on degree requirements for all majors in this course catalog.

-Students in the science focus will be expected to exhibit greater depth with respect to the technical aspects of the preceding goals.
+Students in the science focus will be expected to exhibit greater depth with respect to the scientific aspects of the preceding goals.
 Students in the policy focus will be expected to exhibit greater depth with respect to the cultural and public policy aspects of these goals.

 For a major: 63-65 credits distributed as follows: